Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink: Proof of Proposition 6

 \section{Proof of Proposition 6}

-The constraint \eqref{P1-f} is a search over all possible values of the channel uncertainty to find the worst-case.
-After substituting the definition of $Q_j$ from \eqref{Q-j def} and using some variable transformations, four extra auxiliary constraints result as follows:
+The constraint \eqref{P1-f} represents a search over all possible values of the channel uncertainty to find the worst-case.
+Using the definition of $Q_j$ from \eqref{Q-j def} and some variable transformations, four extra auxiliary constraints emerge, as follows:

 It can be observed that \eqref{D.3}-\eqref{D.5} are still non-convex.
 Utilizing proposition 1 in Appendix \ref{app1}, the convex counterparts can be obtained as shown in \eqref{lem6-eq}.